This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-While several bridges in the Eastern Hemisphere have since eclipsed the Mackinac Bridge’s anchor-to-anchor span distance, it still is the 3rd-longest suspension bridge in the United States and 15th longest in the world.
+While several U.S. bridges in the Eastern Hemisphere have since eclipsed the Mackinac Bridge’s anchor-to-anchor span distance, it still is the 3rd longest suspension bridge in the United States and 15th longest bridge in the world!

 #9 – Tacoma Narrows Bridge

 Remember that old film of a bridge flailing in the wind and collapsing into the water?
-That was the Tacoma Narrows Bridge, and it collapsed only 4 months after its July 1940 opening in Washington state.
+That was the Tacoma Narrows Bridge.
+It collapsed only 4 months after its July 1940 opening in Washington state.